Bad Creek Spur Trail

 This 2.7-mile, out-and-back trail begins a the Cherry Hill Recreation Area and eventually ends at a junction with the Foothills Trail along the Chattooga River.
 An adventurous scramble on an unmaintained trail along the river affords views of 30-ft.
 Big Bend Falls, the largest drop on the Chattooga River.

 Trail follows the railroad bed of an incomplete section of the 19th century Blue Ridge Railroad where you can see three abandoned tunnels.
 The moderate to strenuous trail is 2.5 miles one-way.
-Trail head is located at the top of the Issaqueena Falls parking lot and takes you through the forest with amazing views of the upstate.
+Trail head is located in Stumphouse Park, at the top of the Issaqueena Falls parking lot, and takes you through the forest with amazing views of the upstate.

 East Fork Trail